nextuav/nextuav-docs/docs/launchpad/privacy-policy.md

 #### Business Transactions

-If the Company is involved in a merger, acquisition or asset sale, Your Personal Data may be transferred.
+If UrbanMatrix is involved in a merger, acquisition or asset sale, Your Personal Data may be transferred.
 We will provide notice before Your Personal Data is transferred and becomes subject to a different Privacy Policy.

 #### Law enforcement

-Under certain circumstances, the Company may be required to disclose Your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, UrbanMatrix may be required to disclose Your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 #### Other legal requirements